Ryan O'Kane, MBACP

 Training, qualifications & experience

-I am a BACP registered counsellor with 3 years training and qualified with a Post-Graduate diploma in Psychosynthesis Counselling from the Psychosynthesis Trust in London.
-Having recently moved to mid-Wales, I now offer counselling in private practice in the Aberystwyth and mid-Wales area.
-I am also a Mental Health Mentor for students at Aberystwyth University.
+I am a BACP registered counsellor trained in Psychosynthesis Counselling by the Psychosynthesis Trust in London.
+I currently offer psychosynthesis counselling in the Aberystwyth and mid-Wales area.

 Most of my working life has been in small charities and projects – in communications, training and community development roles – supporting people to improve their local communities and environment.
 I have also been a university lecturer, looking at the broader patterns of society and environment that shape our lives.
 I am a trained mentor and facilitator who is still curious and excited about the dynamics and potentials of groups and communities.
 My path through these roles has brought me increasingly closer to the intimate and the relational – the immediate space in which personal and social transformation meet and unfold.